yosisa/pyfluent/README.rst

 pyfluent is a python client library for `Fluentd <http://fluentd.org/>`_.
 It is simple, fast and reliable.

-**Notice: since this is early release, the api may change in a future version.**

 The primary purpose is to provide pythonic way to transmit JSON message to fluentd.

 For better performance, pyfluent connects to fluentd's in_forward plugin and transmit messages that are serialized by MessagePack.